-The National Creation Fund’s investment of $200,000 will enable the Segal Centre to bring in a musical theatre dramaturg to work with the creators to refine the script and score.
-The Fund’s investment will also provide additional rehearsal and development time with the entire creative team to incorporate changes to the original production, including adjustments to the set to facilitate future touring.
+The National Creation Fund’s investment of $200,000 enabled the Segal Centre to bring in a musical theatre dramaturg to work with the creators to refine the script and score.
+The Fund’s investment also provided additional rehearsal and development time with the entire creative team to incorporate changes to the original production, including adjustments to the set to facilitate touring.

 A Segal Centre for Performing Arts production.
 Developed with support from the National Arts Centre’s National Creation Fund.

 Originally commissioned and premiered by The Segal Centre for Performing Arts (Lisa Rubin, Artistic and Executive Director; Jon Rondeau, General Manager), Montreal 2017, developed with and directed and choreographed by Donna Feore.

 The production acknowledges the goodwill of the National Hockey League and its Member Teams for granting permission to use logos and trademarks.
 Special thanks to Maurice Richard, Jr. and the Richard Estate for supporting this project.